benhorwitz04/Hobart_Basketball_Data_Analysis_Project/README.md

 ### 4) Advanced Analytical Breakdown

-This chapter applies advanced basketball metrics—many of which are widely used at the NBA level—to Hobart Basketball’s performance over the past five seasons.
-By leveraging detailed box score data, we develop a deeper, more statistical understanding of the program’s tendencies, strengths, and areas for growth.
+The final step in this project was to push the analysis beyond the standard statistics typically available at the Division III level.
+I wanted to explore advanced analytics — the kind more commonly found at the NBA level — to see if I could uncover additional insights that might not be visible through traditional categories or formulas.

-The analysis reveals a clear identity built on physicality, second-chance points, and efficient interior scoring.
-Highlights include high free throw rates and consistent success around the rim, with the 2022–2023 season standing out for its offensive balance.
-However, challenges persist in turnover percentage and perimeter scoring, where Hobart trails its opponents.
+By researching advanced metrics and formulas published by the NBA, I was able to build custom SQL queries (one of which is included below) to calculate and explore these statistics.

-Applying these advanced metrics equips Hobart’s coaches and players with sharper insights, offering a roadmap to refine strategies and maintain a competitive edge as analytics continue to shape the future of basketball.
+While many of the results reinforced earlier findings, this deeper analysis provided a clearer roadmap for refining strategies and maintaining a competitive edge — an important step as analytics continue to shape the future of basketball.

 ```sql
 -- Hobart season advanced analytics